ftsrg-bta/lab-ethereum/guide/guide.md

 Alternatively, [Remix](remix.ethereum.org) can also be used, which is a web-based IDE supporting editing, compiling and testing.
 In order to deploy a contract to a real network one also needs a wallet such as [Metamask](metamask.io) or [Mist](github.com/ethereum/mist).
 For more complex contracts and scenarios, one should also consider the [Truffle Suite](truffleframework.com), providing various development tools.
 In the following, we cover the basics of [Remix](remix.ethereum.org).

 ### Writing a contract

 You can create or import files in Remix with the icons on the top left.
-As an example, create a new file named `SimpleBank.sol` and copy the code from the example above.
+As an example, create a new file named `SimpleBank.sol` and copy the code from the SimpleBank example above.
 Remix supports syntax highlighting and auto completion as well.

 ![A smart contract in the editor of Remix](img/remix-editor.png)